rubenk/pdns/docs/dnsupdate.rst

 examples.

-The semantics are that first a dynamic update has to be allowed either by the global :res:`setting-allow-dnsupdate-from` setting, or by a per-zone ``ALLOW-DNSUPDATE-FROM`` metadata setting.
+The semantics are that first a dynamic update has to be allowed either by the global :ref:`setting-allow-dnsupdate-from` setting, or by a per-zone ``ALLOW-DNSUPDATE-FROM`` metadata setting.

 Secondly, if a zone has a ``TSIG-ALLOW-DNSUPDATE`` metadata setting, that